Veena Sood: Career

-She is often described as a prolific dramatic actress who starred in popular films such as The Accused, Loyalties, The Women of Marwen.
-She also performed well in television serials: Ghost Wars, The Indian Detective, Corner Gas Animated as well as in the web series Yoga Town.
+She has appeared in numerous films & television series including the The X-Files, Battlestar Galactica, Caprica, Stargate SG-1, Peacemaker, Smallville, Lucifer, A Million Little Things, Ghost Wars, The Indian Detective, Corner Gas Animated and several television movies.
+In 2003, she co-starred in the film A Touch of Pink.

-She has received several honors from the Alliance of Canadian Cinema, Television and Radio Artists including the Lorena Gale Woman Of Distinction Award in November 2017 and the Sam Payne Award for contributions to humanity and artistic integrity in 2014.
+She has received nomination/wins honors from the Canadian Screen Awards, Alliance of Canadian Cinema, Television and Radio Artists including the Lorena Gale Woman Of Distinction Award in November 2017 and the Sam Payne Award for contributions to humanity and artistic integrity in 2014.
 In 2019 she was honored by the Fund for the Arts on the North Shore (FANS) with the Distinguished Artist Award for international recognition in drama.